 Laws state that a spirit must mature for at least three years in Ireland to call itself Irish whiskey.
 This means it’s not a term that you can throw about casually—but Jameson, distilled in Cork and made using locally grown barley, has its roots firmly in Irish soil.

 Jameson is made from blending two different whiskeys.
-The best pot still whiskey, made from both malted and unmalted barley is combined with a fine grain whiskey.
+The best pot still whiskey, made from both malted and unmalted barley is combined with a fine-grain whiskey.
 Both have been distilled three times to remove any impurities and ensure optimum smoothness.
 This triple-distillation process distinguishes Jameson from American and Scottish whiskies which are only distilled twice.

 The water is taken from the Dungourney, a local river and one that’s the perfect half-way house between hard and soft with calcium levels that are ideal for brewing.

 The whiskey is then aged for a minimum of 4 years in casks that come from both the US and Spain.
-These casks were previously used to age bourbon and sherry, lending the whiskey its highly distinct toasted wood and sweet sherry flavour.
+These casks were previously used to age bourbon and sherry, lending the whiskey its highly distinct toasted wood and sweet sherry flavor.

 Breaking it down, the nose is light and floral with spicy and sweet notes.
 To taste, it’s nutty with vanilla and sweet sherry undertones.
 The sign-off?
 A toasted oak finish, less peaty than Scotch and not as heavily charred as American bourbon.